310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Souma v3 %}
 Fufu.
-However, the events in Okinawa were somehow reminiscent of The War era — especially around the time of the Battle of the Sea God.
+However, the events in Okinawa were somehow reminiscent of The War era — especially around the time of the Battle versus the Sea God.

 Constant wars, jaded people, and the scent of religion creeping in… In those war days, I could do little but watch from the sidelines.